 - Invest in visibility and direct as much qualified traffic as possible towards your website

 Online marketing will be an essential part of your direct channel strategy.
-Take advantage of the times we are living in and relaunch or launch online marketing campaigns to attract quality visits to your website.
+Take advantage of the times we are living in and relaunch or launch online marketing campaigns (ideally with no budget limit, provided that the commission supported is adequate) to attract quality visits to your website.
 Especially now that cancellation levels seem to have stabilised, which is key for CPC (cost per click) investments.

 You should always start by the lowest part of the funnel and move upwards from there.
 Activities having to do with brand protection are the most profitable and the ones you must make sure are always active to not miss a single opportunity, as your goal is to capture your present demand.
 To that end, it is essential you activate brand campaigns on Google and Bing Ads, as well as on metasearch engines, of course.

 Also, if you have a good web traffic volume, you should activate remarketing campaigns targeted at those users who have visited your website but didn’t end up booking.

 Email marketing deserves special mention.
 Maintaining a good relationship with your database is key.
 Carefully define and plan the campaigns and commercial messages you want to send them.
 This channel usually generates favourable results.